Aurora Plastics Corporation: Media tie-ins

 Aurora probably had their biggest success with their kits of figures.
 These included a series of popular historical knights in armor, and other still life buildings, animals, boats, and other intriguing objects.
 Guys and Gals of all Nations were also produced and included Dutch, Chinese, Indian, Scottish and Mexican figures.

 Aurora acquired a license from Universal Studios to create a line of kits based on the Universal monsters, which became the company's most popular offerings.
 Aurora's kit of Frankenstein appeared in 1961.
 Giant Frankenstein was an all-plastic kit that, when assembled, created a 19-inch tall model.
 This was followed by 12 other monster figures that were issued and reissued in various versions through the early 1970s.
-These included RKO Pictures' King Kong, and characters from Toho Studios: Godzilla, Ghidrah (Ghidorah), and Rodan.
+These included RKO Pictures' King Kong, and characters from Toho Studios: Godzilla, and later in 1975, Ghidrah (Ghidorah), and Rodan.
 After this, monster vehicles such as Dracula's Dragster, Frankenstein's Flivver, Godzilla's Go-Cart, King Kong's Thronester, Mummy's Chariot and Wolfman's Wagon were introduced, fortifying the company's car offerings.

 Licensed models based on characters from movies, TV shows and comic books were also introduced.
 Some of the most popular licensed products were the Batmobile and other vehicles from the 1966 TV series, launched in 1967.
 Batman was a regular offering as was the Hulk, so both DC and Marvel characters were represented.
 Model kits from Twelve O'Clock High, The Man from U.N.C.L.E., The Mod Squad, Voyage to the Bottom of the Sea (the larger Seaview sub and a separate kit of its flying sub), The Invaders, Lost in Space, Land of the Giants and Star Trek appeared.
 These kits were often a television-related scene where heroes battled some kind of large monster, alien or animal.
 Aurora’s figure kits continue to be highly valued by collectors.
 Aurora used artist James Bama for some of their box art.